Question: How do I pick a sunscreen that will not pill under makeup or trigger more breakouts?

 The Rico move before checkout

 Scan the sunscreen in Rico while you are shopping or before you open the tube.
-Rico turns the ingredient list into a plain product-fit read so you can buy it, skip it, slow down, or compare a lighter swap.
+Rico turns the ingredient list into a plain Skin Fit read so you can buy it, skip it, slow down, or compare a lighter swap.
 If you are in store, use the Sephora ingredient-check guide for the same scan-before-buying flow.

 Safety boundary